 The use of RES flexibility can also constitute an opportunity for strengthening power systems resiliency, especially in islanded systems (or in local systems like remote microgrids).
 It can be relevant when particularly combined with energy storage (centralized or decentralized) to compensate for a sudden drop in solar or wind generation in realtime.
-Smart charging of electric (specifically vehicles if aggregated) will provide additional flexibility allowing to alleviate constraints while making better use of renewable generation.
+Smart charging of electric (specifically vehicles aggregated) will provide additional flexibility allowing to constraints making better use of renewable generation.

-EDF R&D recommends holistic approaches towards power system flexibility assessing flexibility requirements for several renewables scenarios, figuring out best combinations of solutions including energy storage and demand-response.
-This approach was developed in the recent EDF R&D study "Technical and economic analysis of the European electricity system with 60% renewables".
-Web Link Renewables forecasting, is progressing thanks to innovation in weather forecasting and data at several time horizons and scales (from global to very local).
+Renewables forecasting, progressing thanks to innovation in weather forecasting and data at several time horizons and scales (from global to very local).
 Advances in modelling, data handling, analysis and fast computing also drive faster and accurate forecasts integrated in electric power system operations (optimization, risks mitigation)